Fayetteville Policies and Procedures 317.1

 Approval to Hire Third Party Lobbyists

-Hiring of paid lobbyists must be approved through the Office of Government Relations.
+Hiring of paid lobbyists must be approved through the Office of Governmental Relations.

 Penalties for Non-Compliance